-Stereo paths display patching cells in two columns, one for the left and one for the right.
-Surround path inputs are displayed in two columns across three lines.
-To patch an input port to a channel input, find the desired port in the sources list and highlight it by clicking on the blue cell.
-The example above shows input port 10-01 being highlighted.
-Find the desired channel / fader from the list on the right and highlight it by clicking on the blue cell, the example above shows a mono path on fader 1A being selected.
-Note that faders with no path allocated, or non-channel paths on faders such as Group and Main busses will not display a blue patching cell and cannot be highlighted.
-Once the relevant source and destination is highlighted, click the patch button to place the source onto the destination.
-Once patched, the source label is shown in the destination cell as well as the fader's label display on the control surface and audio will be passing from the port into the channel input.
+The example above shows input port 62-01 being highlighted.
+Find the desired channel / fader from the list on the right and highlight it by clicking on the light blue "Connected Source" cell - turning the row darker blue, the example above shows a stereo path on fader 1A being selected.
+Note that faders with no path allocated, or non-channel paths on faders such as Group and Main buses will not display a light blue patching cell and cannot be highlighted.
+Once the relevant source and destination is highlighted, click the "Patch" button to place the source onto the destination.
+Once patched, the source label is shown as a "Connected Source" in the destination cell, as well as the fader's label display on the control surface, and audio will be passing from the port into the channel input.